Skip to main content

 CME Requirements by State

-The following is a guide to state CME requirements in the states that require practitioners to earn AMA PRA Category 1 Credit™ in order to maintain a license to practice medicine in that state.
+The following is a guide to CME requirements in states that mandate continuing education to maintain a license to practice medicine in that state.
 All state CME requirements indicate directives for MDs and/or DOs unless otherwise specified.
 Please see your state’s official medical board website to determine your exact CME requirements.
-This resource is intended to be a guide and may not be up to date.

 Practitioners can track credit while storing certificates and related CME documents using CME Seminars’ CertStore.